NerdWalletOSS/epic-state-subscriptions/README.md

   );
 ```

-The path changes are emitted as objects consisting of the `path` that changed, the `pathPattern` that the path matched and the `prevState` and `nextState` of that path:
+The path changes are emitted as objects with the structure below:

 | Key           | Type   | Description                                                           |
 |---------------|--------|-----------------------------------------------------------------------|